TabbyML/tabby/README.md

 pip install ctranslate2
 ```

 The package published on PyPI only supports CPU execution at the moment.
-Consider using a Docker image for GPU support (see below).
+Consider using a Docker image for GPU support with Python (see below).

 **Requirements:**